jenslind/electron-release/readme.md

 ## What it does

 1. Zip compresses your `.app`
-2. Publishes a new release on Github with the zip as an asset.
+2. Publishes a new release on GitHub with the zip as an asset.
 3. Updates `auto_updater.json` with the new url (if exists).

 ## Usage